MariusHeier/magik_solder_paste_stencil_box/README.md

 Is it magik?
 Or is it just a 3d printed box for holding your solder stencils with automatic lifting and normal vacuum cleaner hold down?

 # Warning:
-If your computer suck, like my M1 mini.
-Changing the box width/length can take some time in Fusion360.
+If your computer suck for Fusion 360, like my M1 mini.
+Changing the box width/length parameters can take some time.
 Be patient, it did crash.

 # Questions?
 Comment here or in the youtube video, https://youtu.be/9BKQ18qDeZQ